scrimster/TreeTop/FILE_ORGANIZATION.md

 - Extract common UI patterns into reusable components
 - Add unit tests for new components
 - Optimize performance based on user feedback

-### Monitoring
-- Track how components perform
-- Watch for any integration issues
-- Get user feedback on UI improvements